 Title of document. (n.d.).
 Retrieved from URL

 What is physics? (n.d).
 Retrieved from http://www.physics.org/article-questions.asp?id=18

 Note: If there is no identifiable date, put (n.d.) in place of the year to show you couldn't find a date.

 Instructor's Last Name, First Initial.
 (Year).
 Title of presentation.
 [PowerPoint slides].
 Retrieved from name of content management software.

 Smith, J. (2017).
 Cite your sources using APA Style.
 [PowerPoint slides].
 Retrieved from SLATE.

 Author of Article or Chapter's Last Name, First Initial.
 Second Initial if given.
 (Year of course pack's publication).
 Title of chapter or article in course pack.
 In First Initial.
 Last Name of Course Instructor who created course pack if given (Comp.), Title of course pack (page numbers).
 City of Publication, Province Code: Name of College.

 Bigelow, B., & Peterson, B. (2016).
 Rethinking globalization: Teaching our justice in an unjust world.
 In J. Fraser (Comp.), Exploring our global village: Readings CULT 14857G (pp.33-37).
 Brampton, ON: Sheridan College.

 Note: The best way to cite course packs is to treat them as a chapter in an edited book.

 Instructor's Last Name, First Initial.
 (Year handout was created if given or n.d.).
 Title of handout [Class handout].
-City course is located in, ON: College Name, Course code.
+City course is located in, Province Code: College Name, Course code.